 - Calculation of overtime expense

-To get a comprehensive time card and hours calculation, you need to determine initial inputs such as base employee cost rate, overtime threshold, and overtime rate.
+To get a comprehensive lawyer time card and hours calculation, you need to determine initial inputs such as base attorney cost rate, overtime threshold, and overtime rate.

-Time carts automatically use such inputs and create calculations based on time data entries.
+Time cards automatically use such inputs and create calculations based on time data entries.

 You can download a simple model for the time card template.
-The essential inputs for work hours calculation are the employee’s base cost rate, overtime threshold, and overtime rare.
+The essential inputs for attorney work hours calculation are the lawyer’s base cost rate, overtime threshold, and overtime rare.

-After filling in the inputs, an employee should fill in work time and break time for each day.
+After filling in the inputs, an attorney should fill in work time and break time for each day.
 The time card template will automatically calculate work hours, total pay, overtime, and overtime pay.

-Does the time card contain enough data for profit measurement?
+Does the time card contain data for a law firm profit measurement?

-Timecard contains only hours and doesn’t include a specific description of work performed or project details.
+Timecard contains only hours and doesn’t include a specific description of attorney work performed or project details.
 To calculate the profitability, you’ll need to add more detailed data to the time card.
-You can do that within timesheet management software.
+You can do that within timesheet software suitable for law firms.